-The Trailblazers build and maintained the hiking trails in the Fountain Hills Preserve.
-They also maintain the Lake Overlook and the Botanical Garden trails.
+The Trailblazers build and maintain the hiking trails in the Fountain Hills McDowell Mountain Preserve.
+They also maintain the Lake Overlook and the Desert Botanical Garden trails.
 Work can involve everything from brush clipping to digging, chopping and moving heavy rocks.
 All of this is accomplished through good old manual labor.

 for about 3 hours from November through April.
 Often

 there is a group of more than 15 energetic people.

 On the job training and tools are provided.
 The